stylearcade/zaw/readme.md

 ## Zero Allocation WASM @ <a href="https://stylearcade.com" target="_blank">Style Arcade</a>

-The purpose of this project is to make it easier to achieve the original promise of WebAssembly:
+The purpose of `zaw` is to make it easier to achieve the original promise of WebAssembly:

-### **High-performance, low-overhead acceleration for targeted code without rewriting your entire application.**
+**High-performance, low-overhead acceleration for targeted code - without rewriting your entire application.**

-At this stage the project is effectively a giant gist, with a focus on protocols and sample implementations, but later, we'll publish usable packages into each ecosystem and also incorporate recipes and standardized cross-language implementations for various zero-allocation performance utilities.

-### The upshot
+### 🎯 The upshot

 With `zaw`, you'll be able to offload individual algorithms, rather than entire modules, and keep your WebAssembly code lean and simple - truly unlocking the original vision of the WebAssembly founding team.

-#### Proof

-##### XOR Int32Array Bench
+### 🚀 Performance

+**Up to 7x faster than pure JavaScript and 2.5x faster than wasm-bindgen for XOR Int32Array Bench**

 | Element Count | Winner | vs `zaw`    | vs `js`     | vs `wasm-bindgen` |
 | ------------- | ------ | ----------- | ----------- | ----------------- |